-He gets more and more into his unhealthily lurid descriptions–so much so that we are just going to have to revisit him sometime soon as one of our Cult of “Before” Stories features.
+He gets more and more into his unhealthily lurid descriptions.
+His story is so preposterous that we are just going to have to revisit him sometime soon as one of our Cult of “Before” Stories features.

-The rest of the video is all like that–people who ought to know better getting Christians super-excited and scared about Halloween through fanciful “re-enactments” and blatant liars.
-After showing lots of obviously out-of-context modern-day neopagan Druid rituals, they interview an actual pagan who denounces sacrifices and what he calls “barbarism.”
+After showing lots of obviously out-of-context modern-day neo-pagan Druid rituals, the hosts interview an actual pagan who denounces sacrifices and what he calls “barbarism.”
 He says that the fuss over potential sacrifices is “a red herring,” and not something pagans like to talk about.
 The interview ends sharply there before reality can wreck Christians’ fun too much.

 The video moves on to other, better-known liars-for-Jesus like Bill Schnoebelen and Randy Emon, a cop who bought lock-stock-and-barrel into the Satanic Panic a few decades ago and traveled in the same circles as all the rest of ’em.
-Then there’s the inevitable exhortation to any “sinners” who might be watching and hooray it’s over.
+Then there’s the inevitable exhortation to any “sinners” who might be watching.
+Finally, hooray it’s over.

 The Solution, According to Chuck Smith.

 Chuck Smith’s solution to what he views as a Satanic attack upon Americans is to use the opportunity to sneak indoctrinating materials and conversations onto any kids who are foolish enough to knock on his door on Halloween night.
-The disingenuous guy with him in the trailer explains that yes, candy is necessary, but he says that Christians should also give kids lots of Bibles and religious tracts–and he doesn’t even mention the obvious, that these materials can be purchased at his website.3
+The disingenuous guy with him in the trailer explains that yes, candy is necessary.
+However, he insists that Christians also give kids lots of Bibles and religious tracts.
+He doesn’t even mention the obvious: his website sells stuff like that.3

-Remember, Christians like him are well aware of what they call the 4-14 Window, that narrow band of time within which children must be successfully indoctrinated before they get too old to know that that indoctrination is untrue.
-Christians like these will do literally anything to sneak their toxic ideas into young children, because they know perfectly well that if they don’t then their religion is even more doomed than it is now.
+This is serious business for Christians like him.
+His crowd is well aware of what they call the 4-14 Window.
+That’s the narrow band of time within which children are most successfully indoctrinated.
+Before 4, they don’t understand anything.
+After 14, they grow too old to feed fairy tales as truth.
+Christians like Chuck Smith will do literally anything to sneak their toxic ideas into young children.
+They know perfectly well that if they don’t, then their religion is even more doomed than it is now.

 In a lot of ways, Christians’ hand-wringing over Halloween really reminds me of how they posture and swan about while denouncing abortion.
-They build up this totally false mythology about what it is, its history, and how it’s done, but then they react to that mythology in a way that indicates that they don’t actually believe a word they just said.
+They build up this totally false mythology about what it is, its history, and how it’s done.
+But then they react to that mythology in a way that indicates that they don’t believe a word they just said.